Villanova gains traction in Vegas as favorite

 The Spartans have seen the most betting support in Las Vegas throughout the season.
 Heading into tournament week, more money has been wagered on the Spartans to win the championship than has been bet on any other team at the Westgate and William Hill.

-NC-Greensboro, Penn and NC Central are 5,000-1, the longest long shots of any team listed at the Westgate SuperBook.
+NC-Greensboro, Penn and NC Central are 5,000-1, the longest long shots of any teams listed at the Westgate SuperBook.

 Odds to win the NCAA tournament